 How do veneers work?

 Veneers are thin pieces of porcelain placed over your teeth to recreate the natural look of teeth and improve the appearance of your smile.
-Think of them as protective guards and faster alternatives to dental treatments.
-For example, if you have a discoloured tooth, instead of going through the teeth whitening process, a veneer can easily be placed over the existing tooth.
-While doing so will not rectify the issue with the tooth, it will still give you a new and improved smile.
+For example, if you have a discoloured tooth, instead of going through the teeth whitening process, a veneer can easily be placed over the existing tooth to give you a new and improved smile.

 So with that said, if you have severe and/or underlying dental issues like gum disease, tooth decay or even a very huge crack in your tooth, veneers might not be suitable for you.
-Generally speaking, porcelain veneers do not really carry functional purposes and are more suited for aesthetics.
-The ideal candidate is someone who doesn’t have extensive damage to their teeth but wants to perfect their smile in a relatively non-invasive manner.
+The ideal candidate is someone who doesn’t have extensive damage to their teeth but wants to improve their smile in a relatively non-invasive manner.

 If you have a very large cavity or crack and wish to restore your tooth’s health with the aesthetic benefits of a veneer, consider a crown instead.
 Unlike porcelain veneers, dental crowns cover the entire tooth as opposed to just covering the surface of the tooth.
 Due to their ability to protect the weak tooth and allow the tooth to gain its strength back without becoming further damaged, dental crowns are often put in place after root canal treatment.